Persistent low income

 The data shows that, after housing costs:

-- children in Asian (35%) and black (29%) households were more likely to be in persistent low income than children in white households (16%)
+- among children, those in Asian (32%) and black (27%) households were the most likely out of all ethnic groups to be in persistent low income

-- working-age adults in black (22%), Asian (18%), and mixed (18%) households were more likely to be in persistent low income than those from the white ethnic group (10%)
+- children in white British households (16%) were more likely to be in persistent low income than households in the white 'other' ethnic group (9%)

 7. Entering low income (before and after housing costs)